klayu/i94card/content/english/sections/testimonial.md

 # Testimonials
 testimonials:
   - name: "Sheela Mittal"
-    designation: "Web Designer"
+    designation: "IT Manager"
     avatar: "/images/avatar-sm.png"
     content: "Being immigration compliant is a pain.
 Thank you for removing one area of pain from my life.
 Ordered it for all my family members."

   - name: "Venkat Reddy"
-    designation: "Web Designer"
+    designation: "Solution Architect"
     avatar: "/images/avatar-sm.png"
     content: "Quick service, got family discount.
 Will renew with them again for my next extension.
 Wish I had found it sooner."

   - name: "Srini Kumaraswami"
     designation: "Web Designer"
     avatar: "/images/avatar-sm.png"
     content: "Excellent customer service.
-My credit card was denies and I was able to speak directly to the Owner.
+My credit card was denied and I was able to speak directly to the Owner.
 Love the fact this is run by an Immigrant themselves."

 # don't create a separate page
 _build: